Scenario 1

 Scenario 2

-Extend an existing model with a new Fivetran-synced source.
-Choose-your-path: customer 360, operations, or merchandising.
+Extend an existing intermediate model with a new Fivetran-synced source.
+Three paths.